Newmarket, Suffolk: History

-Newmarket's name was first recorded in Latin as novo mercato in 1219 (according to The National Archives, Feet of Fines CP25/1/23/9).
-The Novum Forum c.1200 recorded in many place-name dictionaries such as that by Mills, is an error; this was actually the surname de novo foro of a man from Yorkshire who had no connection to Newmarket.
+Newmarket's name was first recorded in Latin as Novo Mercato in 1219, The Novum Forum c.1200 recorded in many placename dictionaries such as that by Mills, is an error; this was actually the surname de novo foro of a man from Yorkshire who had no connection to Newmarket.
 In 1223, Richard de Argentein was granted licence to hold an annual fair in Newmarket (from The National Archives, Henry III Fine Roll C60/18).

-James I first visited Newmarket in February 1605, describing it as a "poor little village".
+James I first visited Newmarket in February 1605, describing it as a "poor little village" but seeing the potential of Newmarket Heath for hare coursing.
 From 1606 to 1610, he built the Newmarket Palace, an estate covering 1 acre of land from the High Street to All Saints' churchyard, and thus established the town as a royal resort.
 This also made Newmarket a horseracing town.
 The first palace building suffered from subsidence and sank on one side when King James was in residence in March 1613.
 Simon Basil, and later, Inigo Jones, were commissioned to build new lodgings for the King and the Prince of Wales.
 Jones's design had three storeys and was Italianate in style.

 In 1642, Charles I met a parliamentary deputation in Newmarket that demanded his surrender of the armed forces.
 "By God not for an hour", Charles replied, "You have asked such of me that was never asked of a King!"
 This effectively started the English Civil War.
-Newmarket remained Royalist throughout the war.
+Newmarket had Royalist sympathies in the Civil war, unsuccessfully trying to raise at the start of the war.
 In early June 1647, Charles was captured at Holdenby House in Northamptonshire and brought to Newmarket as a prisoner.
-He was placed under house arrest in the palace while the whole of Cromwell's New Model Army kept guard over the town.
-A survey in 1649 showed that the palace was in disrepair.
-The following year, the palace was sold to John Okey (one of the regicides), who demolished most of the buildings.
+He was placed under house arrest for two weeks in the palace while the whole of Cromwell's New Model Army kept guard over the town.
+In 1648 there was serious fighting in the market place as the town attempted to rise for the King in the Second English Civil War.

 Between 1666 and 1685, Charles II often visited Newmarket.
-In 1668, he commissioned William Samwell to build a new palace on the High Street (on the site of the present United Reformed Church).
+In 1668, he commissioned William Samwell to build a new palace on the High Street (on the site later occupied by the United Reformed Church, and then by The Stable Community Centre).
 However, in 1670, John Evelyn said that the palace was "meane enough, and hardly capable for a hunting house, let alone a royal palace!"
 In October 1677 and October 1695, William of Orange visited Newmarket.